openhab/openhab-docs/addons/uis.md

 ## Iconsets

-Basic UI, Classic UI and all apps present a graphical user interface as defined in [Sitemaps]({{base}}/configuration/sitemaps.html) by the help of [Items]({{base}}/configuration/items.html).
+Basic UI, Classic UI and all openHAB apps present a graphical user interface as defined in [Sitemaps]({{base}}/configuration/sitemaps.html), with the help of [Items]({{base}}/configuration/items.html).
-Each Item respectively each Sitemap element may be assoziated with an icon visible next to it.
+Each Item as well as each Sitemap element may be associated with an icon visible next to it.
-The Classic Icons Set is currently the only set of icons provided.
+Currently only the Classic Icon Set is provided.

 Addition of personal icons and customization of the existing ones is supported and encouraged.
 See the instructions about [Custom Icons and Custom Dynamic Icons]({{base}}/configuration/items.html#icons) for more details.